aslammmuhammed/run-secret-reloader/README.md

 - ☁️ **Serverless** - Runs as a Cloud Run service, scales to zero when idle

-Cloud Run has built-in [secret hot-reload capabilities](https://cloud.google.com/run/docs/configuring/services/secrets), but most applications read secrets only once at startup.
+Cloud Run has built-in [secret hot-reload capabilities](https://cloud.google.com/run/docs/configuring/services/secrets) when secret is mounted as a volume instead of injecting, but most applications read secrets only once at startup.
 This project bridges that gap by automatically triggering redeployments when secrets change.

 **The Problem:**
 - Environment variables are read once at startup